Colloquium: Mechanical formalisms for tissue dynamics: Choices and methods

 For purely mechanical {diagrams} made of springs, dashpots and sliders, the dissipation function formalism {yields the same equations as when} directly writing the dynamical equations from the rheological model{,} {as shown in Appendix~\ref{sec:all-rheo-diag-fd}.} {The same formalism also applies to systems with non-mechanical variables, see Section~\ref{sec:non-mechanical-fields} and Appendix~\ref{app:coupling}.}

-{A direct link {between} the hydrodynamic {and dissipation function} formalism{s} can be established when the dissipation function {$\dissipation$} is a quadratic function of its arguments{.}} For a given variable $\deformationscalarlagr_k$, quadratic terms $\deformationscalarlagr_k^2$ in the energy function or $\deformationratescalarlagr_k^2$ in the dissipation function are harmonic, \emph{i.e.} they yield a linear term $\deformationscalarlagr_k$ or $\deformationratescalarlagr_k$ in the derived dynamical equations, exactly like in the hydrodynamics formalism (Section~\ref{sec:choices:hydrodynamics}). {I}n this case{, $\dissipation$} is proportional to the rate of entropy production \cite{Landau1975} {(this is also true} for visco-plastic flows \cite{Houlsby2014}{)}.
+{A direct link {between} the hydrodynamic {and dissipation function} formalism{s} can be established when the dissipation function {$\dissipation$} is a quadratic function of its arguments{.}} For a given variable $\deformationscalarlagr_k$, quadratic terms $\deformationscalarlagr_k^2$ in the energy function or $\deformationratescalarlagr_k^2$ in the dissipation function are harmonic, \emph{i.e.} they yield a linear term $\deformationscalarlagr_k$ or $\deformationratescalarlagr_k$ in the derived dynamical equations, exactly like in the hydrodynamics formalism (Section~\ref{sec:choices:hydrodynamics}).
+In this case, $\dissipation$ is proportional to the rate of entropy production~\cite{Landau1975} (this is also true for viscoplastic flows~\cite{Houlsby2014c}).

-The dissipation function formalism is {also} suitable for non-linear terms.
+The dissipation function formalism is also suitable for non-linear terms.
 Terms of the form $\vert\deformationscalarlagr_k\vert ^n$ or $\vert\deformationratescalarlagr_k\vert ^n$, with $n \geq 1$ ($n$ integer or real) yield non-linear terms $\vert\deformationscalarlagr_k\vert^{n-2}\deformationscalarlagr_k$ or $\vert\deformationratescalarlagr_k\vert^{n-2}\deformationratescalarlagr_k$ in the dynamical equations.

-Interestingly, the dissipation function can even {include} the particular case $n=1$ which corresponds to terms like $\vert\deformationscalarlagr_k\vert$ or $\vert\deformationratescalarlagr_k\vert$.
+Interestingly, the dissipation function can even include the particular case $n=1$ which corresponds to terms like $\vert\deformationscalarlagr_k\vert$ or $\vert\deformationratescalarlagr_k\vert$.
 This yields terms of the form $\deformationscalarlagr_k/|\deformationscalarlagr_k|$ or $\deformationratescalarlagr_k/|\deformationratescalarlagr_k|$ in the derived equations: these are non-linear terms which dominate over the linear ones.
-This lowest-order case is {useful} to include plasticity (see Section~\ref{sec:plasticity} for an example), whose treatment thus becomes straightforward~\cite{Maugin1992,Sar-2012-cours-non-newtonien,Houlsby2014}{:} the dissipation function formalism has been successfully applied to viscoelastoplastic flows \cite{Saramito2007,Saramito2009}. {As discussed in Section~\ref{sec:plasticity}, regularizing such terms would suppress yield stress effects.}
+This lowest-order case is useful to include plasticity (see Section~\ref{sec:plasticity} for an example), whose treatment thus becomes straightforward~\cite{Maugin1992,Sar-2012-cours-non-newtonien,Houlsby2014c}{:} the dissipation function formalism has been successfully applied to viscoelastoplastic flows \cite{Saramito2007,Saramito2009}. {As discussed in Section~\ref{sec:plasticity}, regularizing such terms would suppress yield stress effects.}